-Man denied bail on 1st-degree murder, other charges in WSU officer's death
+Man denied bail on 1st-degree murder in officer's death

 Romulus — The man suspected of killing on-duty Wayne State Police Officer Collin Rose was remanded to jail Friday on charges including first-degree murder.